EdAllonby/pretty-cypher/README.md

 ### Quasiquotes

 * Support metavariables. i.e.: `data x = [cypher|(p:Person {age: x} RETURN p)]`.
-[This is a good starting point](https://www.well-typed.com/blog/2014/10/quasi-quoting-dsls/), however there's some functions that aren't available in megaparsec.
+[This is a good starting point](https://www.well-typed.com/blog/2014/10/quasi-quoting-dsls/), however there are some functions that aren't available in the latest megaparsec library.
 More study required.